Critical Communication & Collaboration Blog

 While having schools fully reopen will be a positive milestone in the battle against COVID-19, it will create challenges for school safety.
 Staff shortages, cyberbullying, and natural and manmade events will be just as disruptive as they were before the pandemic.

-2021 is full of uncertainty for those in charge of the safety and wellbeing of employees.
+2022 is full of uncertainty for those in charge of the safety and wellbeing of employees.
 Many workplaces like offices or manufacturing and healthcare facilities are still making adjustments following the COVID-19 outbreak.
-Although it see
+Although it seems l

 Public information officers (PIOs) have an extremely important duty in sharing critical information with communities in order to save lives and protect property.